WildCodeSchoolExercise-Aphideth/React_randomuser_exercise/README.md

 ## React

-**In this step, you will create a web-app using React, that displays random users from one of our API !**
+**In this step, you will create a web-app using React, that displays random users from an API !**

-You can find the API documentation there :
+You can find the API result there :

 - https://randomuser.me/api/?results=30